rotorflight/rotorflight-firmware/docs/LedStrip.md

 ## LED Strip Profiles

-The LED strip feature supports 3 LED strip profiles, STATUS, RACE and BEACON.
+The LED strip feature supports 4 LED strip profiles, STATUS, STATUS_DIMMED, RACE and BEACON.
 The selected profile can be changed from the CLI, OSD LED strip menu or from an adjustment channel, i.e. switch on your radio.
 Take note that the adjustment channel from your radio overrides all other LED strip profile selection options.

 ### STATUS Profile